tsl0922/ttyd/man/ttyd.man.md

 # SYNOPSIS
   **ttyd** [options] \<command\> [\<arguments...\>]

-# Description
+# DESCRIPTION
   ttyd is a command-line tool for sharing terminal over the web that runs in *nix and windows systems, with the following features:

   - Built on top of Libwebsockets with libuv for speed
   - Fully-featured terminal based on Xterm.js with CJK (Chinese, Japanese, Korean) and IME support
   - Graphical ZMODEM integration with lrzsz support
+  - Sixel image output support
   - SSL support based on OpenSSL
   - Run any custom command with options
   - Basic authentication support and many other custom options